isomerpages/moe-kranjisec/_quick-links/Parents.md

 You may choose to apply for MOE FAS by:

-(a) e-FAS \- for those who wish to submit via e-FAS link at https://go.gov.sg/moe-efas, you are required to submit softcopy supporting documents; or
+(a) e-FAS \- for those who wish to submit via [e-FAS link](https://go.gov.sg/moe-efas), you are required to submit softcopy supporting documents; or

 (b) [Hardcopy form](/files/MOEFAS_Application%20Form.pdf) to be submitted to the General Office.